sboily/asterisk-res-xmpp-oauth/README.md

 - http://nerdvittles.com
 - https://wiki.asterisk.org/wiki/display/AST/Calling+using+Google

-Tutorial to use it with incrediblepbx for XiVO is here : http://nerdvittles.com/?p=19169
+Tutorial to use it with incrediblepbx for Wazo is here : http://nerdvittles.com/?p=19169

 Requirements
 ------------